- April 9, 2018

 About

-Extinction is a single player hack and slash game with a fantasy theme.
+Extinction is a single player hack and slash game with fantasy and violence themes.
 It was developed by Iron Galaxy Studios and was released on April 9, 2018.
 It received neutral reviews from critics and negative reviews from players.

 Extinction Review